Accommodations Toolkit

 Pennsylvania

-One-to-one: Some students benefit from a separate setting to reduce distractions and/or provide read aloud, signing, or translation.
-Must be used for scribing and human read aloud of all test items.
-Online test with audio without headphones requires one-on-one setting.
-See Read Aloud All Allowable Test Items regarding students who require ALL allowable test items read aloud, signed, or translated.
+One-on-one: Some students benefit from a separate setting to reduce distractions and/or provide read aloud, signing, or translation.
+The scribing accommodation requires a one-to-one setting.
+The online test with audio without headphones requires a one-on-one setting.

 Rhode Island